Rome (TV series): Filming

-Between March 2004 and May 2005 Rome was filmed in co-production with Rai Fiction in the Italian countryside on Cinecittà studios' six sound stages in Rome.
+Between March 2004 and May 2005, Rome was filmed in co-production with Rai Fiction in the Italian countryside on Cinecittà studios' six sound stages in Rome.
 A collection of massive sets in Cinecittà studios' back lots comprised an elaborate "period reconstruction" of sections of ancient Rome.
 It was a huge undertaking, with an international crew of 350, and more than 50 local Italian interns.

 The production is regarded as one of the most expensive in the history of television.
-Funding was generously employed to recreate an impressively detailed set featuring a number of Roman Villas, the Forum, and a vast slum area of the ancient city of Rome.
+Funding was partly employed to recreate a detailed set featuring a number of Roman Villas, the Forum, and a vast slum area of the ancient city of Rome.
 A significant part of this set was later destroyed by a fire that burned down a portion of the Cinecittà Studios in 2007.
 According to HBO, the fire started after they had finished filming the second season.
 A portion of the set was also used in late 2007 by the crew of the long-running BBC sci-fi drama series Doctor Who, for the fourth-season episode "The Fires of Pompeii".

 Audio commentary on the Season 1 DVD indicates that many of the background performers used in the series were also their true professional counterparts.
 One example is that the actor shown in the series working as a butcher on the streets of Rome was in fact a real-life butcher.